 I remember telling people that I was happy.
 Happy.
 A word to describe a feeling or showing of pleasure or contentment.
 Telling myself and others that I was happy when I wasn’t, was a betrayal to my soul.
-After two years, I couldn’t stomach the pain of telling people that I was happy anymore, thus, I decided to take some time for my soul and started my quest on being authentically happy.
+After two years, I couldn’t stomach the pain of telling people that I was happy anymore, thus, I decided to take some time for my soul and started my quest on feeling authentically happy.

 Although I’m still on this quest, I will tell that I am closer than I have ever been.
-With that, I hope you find the courage to accept and love yourself and being simply happy.
+With that, I hope you find the courage to accept and love yourself and feeling simply happy.